keep-starknet-strange/satoru/book/src/smart-contracts-architecture/swap-module.md

 # Swap Module

-The Swap Module is integral for performing token swaps in the system.
-It enables the exchange of one token for another within specified market conditions, adjusting for various factors such as price impact and fees.
+The Swap Module is crucial for switching one token for another in the system.
+It makes sure the swap meets market conditions, adjusting for things like price changes and fees.

 ## Smart Contracts